 The beautiful town of Brasov is the perfect base if you want to explore the region of Transylvania in Romania.
-While many choose to visit the famous Bran or Peles castle and Poiana Brasov, there are many other places to visit and things to do in the area.
-I listed six 6 day trips from Brasov so if you’ve already visited the city and wish to go on a day trip, read the entire article and pick the journey that suits you better.
+While many choose to visit the famous Bran and Peles Castles or Poiana Brasov, there are many other places to visit and things to do in the area.
+I listed 6 best day trips from Brasov so if you’ve already visited the city and wish to go on a day trip, read the entire article and pick the journey that suits you better.

 The city of Rasnov is a typical Romanian provincial town, with not much going on but still with enough things to do on a day trip from Brasov.

 Enjoy a Panoramic View Over the City from the Rasnov Citadel

 Start your day with an easy hike to the Citadel and admire the views over the city.
 The Rasnov Citadel is an impressive thirteenth-century fortress built on the top of a mountain at 200 meters above the town.
 It dominates Rasnov’s skyline, being a great example of a fort made to protect the community at times of invasion.

 Note: The Rasnov Citadel is going through renovation works throughout 2020 and 2021 so you can’t go inside, but a hike up to the fortress and a walk outside the Citadel walls is still a good idea.